rvnarayana/getting_cleaning_data/CodeBook.md

 Following data elements from the training and test data sets wee utilized to produce final output:
 * 561 feature vector indicating time and ferquency domain measurements from the experiement.
-* Activity Labels information that links the labels to an activity name
+* Activity vector that associates an activity lable with each row of the feature vector.
 * ID of the subject who participated in the experiment.

 ##Transformations performed on raw(original) data :

 Following transformations are performed on the raw data to arrive at the final output (tidy dataset) :
 * Join the feature vector (X_train/X_test.txt), Activity vector(Y_train/Y_test.txt) and subject_ ID vector(subject_train/subject_test.txt).
 * Merge training and test datasets.
 * Extract columns representing mean and standard deviation fir each measurement.
 * Replace activity labels with respective activity names.
 * Label the data set with descriptive column names
 * Create tidy dataset with average of each variable for each activity and each subject.
 * Write the final outout into a file.

 ##Description of output variables

-activityname
+**activityname**
 	Activity Name.
 Can have following values :
-	- LAYING
+	* LAYING
-	- SITTING
+	* SITTING
-	- STANDING
+	* STANDING
-	- WALKING
+	* WALKING
-	- WALKING_DOWNSTAIRS
+	* WALKING_DOWNSTAIRS
-	- WALKING_UPSTAIRS
+	* WALKING_UPSTAIRS

 subjectid
 	Indicates the ID assigned to each person participating in the experiment.Value ranges between 1 to 30.